 At the Steel City Improv Theater (a.k.a .The SCIT), we believe in Applied Improvisation.
-We know that improv classes make you more than just funnier.
+We know that improv classes make you more than just funny.
 By applying the principles of improv to your life, you can become a better parent, mentor, entrepreneur, employee and friend.
-It teaches you to deal with the unexpected in this increasing VUCA (Volatile, Uncertain, Complex and Ambiguous) world we live in.
-You become a better listen, more positive person and improve your ability to truly live in the moment.
-We have combined the best of the improv training found at New York, Chicago and Los Angeles improv theaters into the SCIT Philosophy:
+Improv teaches you to deal with the unexpected in life.
+You become a better listener, more positive person and improve your ability to truly live in the moment.

 COMMIT.
 Accepting others’ ideas is difficult, but committing to our own ideas can be an even bigger challenge.
 With improv training, we learn to break through the inner critic that normally stops us.